wangonya/wangonya.com/content/blog/python-is-vs-==.md

     ...
 ```

-It can be a bit confusing if you\'re new to Python, and it\'s easy to
+It can be a bit confusing if you're new to Python, and it's easy to
 assume the two can be used interchangeably.
-So, what\'s the difference?
+So, what's the difference?

 ## `is`

 The `is` operator checks if both elements point to the same
 object.
-Let\'s fire up a python console to help illustrate this:
+Let's fire up a python console to help illustrate this:

 ```shell
 $ python3